crev-dev/cargo-crev/crev-lib/rc/doc/editing-code-review.md

 and trustworthiness.

 Your Proofs are cryptographically signed and will circulate in the ecosystem.
-While there is no explicit or implicity legal responsibility attached to using `crev` system, other people will most probably use it to judge you, your other work, etc.
+While there is no explicit or implicit legal responsibility attached to using `crev` system, other people will most probably use it to judge you, your other work, etc.